WalkMe

-WalkMe is an American multinational software-as-a-service (SaaS) company, with headquarters in San Francisco, California.
-Its Digital Adoption Platform (DAP) was recognized in Everest Group's PEAK Matrix Assessment of DAP vendors as the leading DAP product.
+WalkMe Ltd. is an American multinational software-as-a-service (SaaS) company, with headquarters in San Francisco, California.
+Its digital adoption platform (DAP) was recognized in Everest Group's PEAK Matrix Assessment of DAP vendors as the leading DAP product.
 Alongside its headquarters in San Francisco, the company has offices in Raleigh, North Carolina; Tel Aviv, Israel, and a global footprint including the United Kingdom, Australia, and Japan.

-WalkMe has more than 2,000 corporate customers and has been recognized on the Forbes Cloud 100 for five consecutive years.
-As of December 2019, WalkMe has raised more than 307 million in venture capital funding and is valued at 2 billion, making it a unicorn company.

 The company's initial public offering (IPO) took place on June 16, 2021, and resulted in a valuation of US$2.56 billion.
+WalkMe was acquired by SAP for $1.5 billion in 2024.

 History

 WalkMe Inc. was founded in 2011 by Dan Adika, Rafael Sweary, Eyal Cohen and Yuval Shalom Ozanna.
 In April 2012, they launched the product WalkMe.
 In 2017, WalkMe acquired mobile A/B testing and app engagement platform Abbi, and analytics startup Jaco.
 User interface artificial intelligence company DeepUI.ai was acquired in June 2018, and information enablement tool Zest was acquired in 2021.